TITLE 77: PUBLIC HEALTH

 Section 693.150 Expedited Partner Therapy (EPT)

-a) Persons with a clinical diagnosis of chlamydia or gonorrhea, preferably confirmed with a laboratory test, are eligible for EPT.
+a) Persons with a clinical diagnosis of chlamydia, gonorrhea, or trichomoniasis, preferably confirmed with a laboratory test, are eligible for EPT.

-b) Sex partners of patients treated for chlamydia or gonorrhea, or both, who were exposed within the previous 60 days and who are unable or unlikely to seek medical care are eligible for EPT.
+b) Sex partners of patients treated for chlamydia, gonorrhea, or trichomoniasis, who were exposed within the previous 60 days and who are unable or unlikely to seek medical care are eligible for EPT.
 If there were no sex partners within the previous 60 days, the most recent sex partner is eligible.

 c) Health care professionals who provide EPT shall comply with Sections 4 and 5 of the Act.
 (Section 6(e)(2) of the Act)